clj-holmes/clj-watson/README.md

 the properties files described above, but not over Java system properties set on the command-line.

+Environment variables are often the most straightforward and most secure way to provide sensitive information like API keys in various CI systems.

 # Execution

 The minimum needed to run `clj-watson` is to provide the path to a `deps.edn`